MockingbirdME/game_md/core_rules/attributes_&_skills.md

 * Size - determined by a character’s strain and traits.
 * Reach - equal to the character’s size.
 * Melee defense bonus - added to a character’s defense against melee attacks they are aware of.
 This bonus is equal to a character’s ranks in melee combat and the parry/block secondary skill.
 * Ranged defense bonus - added to a character’s defense against ranged attacks they are aware of.
-This bonus is equal to a character’s rank in the dodge secondary skill.
+This bonus is equal to the sum of a character’s ranks in alertness and the dodge secondary skill.
 * Max.
 Wounds - a character with this many wounds will soon die without medical attention.
 Max wounds is equal to 4 + the character’s body stat.
 * Movement - equal to 3 + the character’s size + their ranks in personal movement.
 ##### Resources:
 These attributes can be depleted, the maximum amount of the resource a character can have is the listed stat.
 * Defense - a measure of how hard a character is to hit.
-A character’s defense is equal to 7 + reflexes + perception + twice their rank in personal defense - their size.
+A character’s defense is equal to 10 + reflexes + perception + twice their rank in personal defense - their size.
 * Stamina - a measure of how much energy a character has.
 A character’s stamina is equal to 10 + body + ranks in Endurance + ranks in the stamina secondary skill.
 * Initiative (optional) - a measure of how quickly the character acts.
 Initiative is equal to the sum of a character’s current defense and current stamina.
 <div class="page-break"></div>